rkuma183/wilsonmar.github.io/_posts/2016-06-08-jenkins-plugins.md

    PROTIP: Only click once on Jenkins links or two executions will result from a double-click.

-0. Cursor over one of the "ms" numbers in the green area and click the Log button that appears.
+0. Cursor over one of the "ms" numbers (for milliseconds or thousands of a second) in the green area and click the Log button that appears.

    A pop-up appears with the text specified by the echo command within the Groovy script.

 0. Click the "X" at the upper-right of the dialog to dismiss it.

+0. To remove the menu on the left, click "Full Stage View".

+   PROTIP: The "full stage view" will be needed when there are more stages going across the screen.

+0. To return to the menu with Build History, <br />
+   click the item/job name in the breadcrumbs or press command+left arrow.

 0. Click one of the jobs in the Build History section in http://.../job/box/5/